Do you struggle to get the fitness results you desire no matter how hard you try? How about trying a body type quiz?

-This body type quiz will help you discover your body type and how to best take care of it.
+When you discover your body type, you’ll understand how to best take care of it.

 The first thing to know before you begin the body type quiz is that there are three primary somatotypes.
 But most people are a combination of at least two types.